neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 Yes, there's a learning curve, the same can be said for `redux` and yet we all still recommend it. `redux-saga` uses ES6 generators, they are not that difficult to grok, and are part of the language.
-If you are an engineer, it is your responsibility to learn language features.
+If you are an engineer, it is your responsibility to learn all language features.

 Testing sagas are one of its greatest assets.
 It is the main reason I prefer generators over async/await.
 Testing generators are so amazing I try to leverage